POCUMTUCK STATE OF MIND

 The Heart Site — Salmon Crossing / Peskeompskut

 The plastic pavilion currently occupying this site will be removed.
-It is structurally unsound, non-compliant with the village’s own 1999 design guidelines, and represents precisely the kind of institutional decision-making the park exists to repair — short-term expediency substituting for honest civic investment.
-In its place, the heart site receives three permanent installations.
+It is structurally unsound, non-compliant with the village's own 1999 design guidelines, and represents precisely the kind of institutional decision-making the park exists to repair — short-term expediency substituting for honest civic investment.

 A walkable pavement map of the full 119-node park system is embedded in the ground at full scale, oriented to true north, large enough to walk through.
 A visitor who stands at the heart site's position on the map is standing at the center of the argument the park is making about this watershed.
 The map is the park's invitation and its proof simultaneously.